 If you look at QuickStart.xml, you will see that each newsitem element has a metainfo child element, which in turn can contain one or more relevance child elements.
-Each relevance node contains a heading under which the relevance of the news item is indexed.
-Further, there is a node /presswatch/selection/byrelevance.
-The content of this node contains one of the relevance headings and determines what news items are displayed.
-For example, if the content of the byrelevance node is NanoPower, then all news items that have a relevance node containing NanoPower are displayed.
-A condition can test what the content of the byrelevance node is (by looking up that node) and provide appropriate processing (displays) in the conditional template.
-In this section, you will create a conditional template that displays those news items that have a relevance element that matches the content of byrelevance.
+In the SPS design, you can create a combo box that has a dropdown list which you can populate with unique relevance element values.
+When the Authentic View user selects an item from the dropdown list in the combo box, that item can be passed as a value to a node in the XML document.
+A condition can test what the user selection is (by looking up that node) and provide appropriate processing (displays) for each user selection.
+In this section, you will create a conditional template that displays those news items that have a relevance element that matches the user selection.

 We will proceed as follows:

-1.Create a combo box which displays the value of the byrelevance node.
+1.Create a combo box in which the Authentic View user can select the byrelevance value.
 The values in the dropdown list of the combo box are obtained by using an XPath expression, which dynamically compiles a list of all unique relevance node values.

 2.Insert a condition around the newsitem element.
 This condition selects all newsitem elements that have a relevance element with content matching the content of the byrelevance node.
 The content that is surrounded by a branch of a condition is known as a conditional template.